zacharywelch/styleguides/ux-dev/css.md

 ## Selector Order

-Order things how in reading order unless it makes more sense to do it alphabetically.
+Order things in HTML order unless it makes more sense to do it alphabetically.

 ## Declaration Order